whilefree/ReuseLogic-Nexus/README.md

-# ReuseLogic-Nesux
+ReuseLogic Nexus

 Advanced OOP Solution for Godot 4.2 Created By "https://www.youtube.com/@whilefree"

 You are allowed to pass the addon and this read-me file to your friends, but you are not allowed to change/remove this read-me file from the addon.